-Whether you’re working with a vertically integrated 3PL or a last mile carrier, your provider can help you with valuable insights to gain a better understanding of how the shipping and delivery processes unfolded.
+Whether you’re working with a third-party logistics partner or a last mile carrier, your provider can help you with valuable insights to gain a better understanding of how the shipping and delivery processes unfolded.

 Here are a few notable points that are worthy of discussion:

 - On-time delivery – when it comes to last mile delivery, shoppers have high expectations around timely delivery.
 If your orders are constantly arriving late, this can lead to a lot of frustration for your shoppers.